alenrtan/amaa-team.github.io/userstories.md

 ### Custom Task Creation

-As a WIP I need an app that will help keep track of all of the tasks I need to complete for the week.
+As a marketing manager I need an app that will help keep track of all of the tasks I need to complete for the week.

 Elaboration: The program should be able to create and store tasks onto local storage.
 Its currently planned to save tasks onto a csv file.